NEET/JEE Coaching Scholarship

 Also, students can refer,

-Every particle of matter attracts each other with a force proportional to its masses multiplied by the square of its distance.
+Every particle of matter attracts each other with a force proportional to the product of their masses and inversely proportional to the square of the distance between them.

 Mathematical Form